Mfireg/resistors_js_challenge_frontend/README.md

 ## How to run the project

-##### Once You have all the requirements completed you just need to open a terminal, navigate to your cloned directory and run the next commands in the exact same order:
+##### Once you have all the requirements completed you just need to open a terminal, navigate to your cloned directory and run the next commands in the exact same order: